Sukkot (place): Transjordan

-This is where Jacob, on returning from Padan-aram after an interview with Esau, built a house for himself and made sukkot (booths) for his cattle, (Genesis 33:17).
-In the book of Judges, the princes of Sukkot refused to provide help to Gideon and his men when they followed one of the bands of the fugitive Midianites after the great victory at Gilboa.
-After routing this band, Gideon on his return visited the rulers of the city with severe punishment.
-"He took the elders of the city, and thorns of the wilderness and briers, and with them he taught the men of Sukkot" (Book of Judges 8:13–16).
-Sukkot is also mentioned in relation to the battles of Saul and David (1 Samuel 17:1).
-The foundries for casting the metal-work for the temple were erected here (1 Kings 7:46).
+This is where Jacob, on returning from Paddan Aram after a meeting with Esau, built a house for himself and made sukkot (temporary huts, or "booths") for his cattle in Genesis 33:17.
+In the Book of Judges, the princes of Sukkot refused to provide help to Gideon and his men when they followed one of the bands of the fugitive Midianites after the great victory at Mount Gilboa.
+After routing this band, Gideon, upon his return, visited the rulers of the city with severe punishment according to Judges 8:16: "And he took the elders of the city and, [bringing] desert thorns and briers, he punished the people of Succoth with them."
+The foundries for casting the metalwork for the temple were erected here according to 1 Kings 7:46.